Best Car Wash Kits: Thoroughly Clean and Protect Your Vehicle

 The Drive and its partners may earn a commission if you purchase a product through one of our links.
 Read more.

-For many folks, your car is the second-largest investment you’ll ever make.
+A car is one of the largest investments people make.
 It’s important to maintain your car and keep it running its best.
 It’s also important to keep it looking its best.
 Preserving your car’s good looks is rewarding in more ways than one.
-A well-kept vehicle has a higher resale value, and besides, it’s fun to take good care of your car.
+A well-kept vehicle has a higher resale value, and besides, it’s fun to take good care of your vehicle.

 Automatic car washes can do more harm than good, so a good old-fashioned hand wash is still best.
 Considering your car needs all the TLC an inanimate object can possibly get, we decided to look at some of the best car wash kits circulating the web.
 From upholstery to shining paint to scratch removal, these kits will have your car looking as good as new.
-To help you along, we’ve assembled a series of top-rated kits that will keep your car looking new, inside and out, for years to come — take a look for yourself.
+To help you along, we’ve assembled a series of top kits that will keep your car looking new, inside and out, for years to come.

 This clever car wash tool comes with everything you need to scrub your vehicle.
 It’s available at a low price and includes a mop with three unique heads.